FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

 2. If a grid element is listed more than once, the simulation will fail and the ERROR.CHK file will report the redundant element.

-3. The floodplain cross section grid elements can be selected graphically with the FLO-2D Plugin.
+3. The floodplain cross-section grid elements can be selected graphically with the FLO-2D Plugin.
    See FLO-2D Plugin User Manual for instructions.

 4. Select a flow direction perpendicular to the cross-section only.